sosan/kubernetes/01_Deploy to Kubernetes in Google Cloud/04_Continuous_Delivery_with_Jenkins_in_Kubernetes_Engine.md

 Click **Check my progress** to verify your performed task.
 If you have successfully created deployments you will see an assessment score.

-<ql-activity-tracking step="3">Create the production and canary deployments</ql-activity-tracking>
+Create the production and canary deployments

 By default, only one replica of the frontend is deployed.
 Use the `kubectl scale` command to ensure that there are at least 4 replicas running at all times.